farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 👑 Chapter 4: The Singleton Pattern
+# 👑 Pattern #3: The Singleton Pattern

 Think of those situations in your test automation where you *really* only want one instance of something to exist – maybe it's a database connection, a log file handler, or that one browser instance you keep reusing.
 That's the realm of the Singleton pattern!